wdk-docs/vscode-docs/docs/cpp/enable-logging-cpp.md

 ---
 Order:
 Area: cpp
-TOCTitle: Logging
+title: Logging
-ContentId: EC8DC085-A0E4-4401-B41F-6497EDD49352
+id: EC8DC085-A0E4-4401-B41F-6497EDD49352
 PageTitle: How to enable logging in the Visual Studio Code C/C++ extension
 DateApproved: 7/25/2019
-MetaDescription: How to enable logging in the Visual Studio Code C/C++ extension
+description: How to enable logging in the Visual Studio Code C/C++ extension
 ---

 # C/C++ extension logging

 Logging information is available for the language server and the debug adapter.
 If you are experiencing a problem that we are unable to diagnose based on information in your issue report, we might ask you to enable logging and send us your logs.